droans/esphome-devices/inkplate6plus_chores_display/readme.md

 ```
 packages:
-  config: !include display/config.yaml #Points to the config file you added
+  config: !include display/chores/config.yaml #Points to the config file you added
 ```

+4. Adjust the files as needed.
+Many files will have our names (Michael and Monica) instead of what you are using.
+Adjust those as needed.
-3. Validate and install the configuration.
+5. Validate and install the configuration.